THE ART- & CULTURE INDUSTRY'S

 ultra-democratic / ultra anti-elitist / relatable / not intimidating / everyone can do it / 'get it' / judge it

 Strategy 2 is the culmination of the success of strategy 1.
 These works do not purport to have meaning or efficacy and emphasize that the work looks simple and stupid intentionally.
 The artwork is designed to function exactly like a joke, a playground or an Instagram background.
 Culture is now defined as what 'the masses' do; critical judgment is replaced with public opinion.
 This strategy requires the narrative and portrayal of the discipline of art and of art professionals/the cultural 'elite' as abusive perpetrators, from which the infantile/playful artwork -allegedly- liberates a suppressed population.
-Under the cover of an alleged 'democratisation' of art this fundamental reframing of the role and content of art according to entirely art external standards is by now deeply embedded in government policymaking, school curricula, etc.
+Under the cover of an alleged 'democratisation' of art this fundamental reframing of the role and content of art according to entirely art external standards is by now deeply embedded in government policymaking, school curricula, etc. Psychologically, this infantilisation of art, artist and audience can be seen as a collective regressive phase.

 This strategy is promoted/produced by and of interest to major art institutions, galleries, museums as well as global art fairs and events, seeking to entertain and attract record visitor numbers and maximum media attention.
 Powered and justified by the ideology of A, strategy G and H provide content for consumption by the masses who are sold the belief that participation in entertaining artworks and gift shop merchandise is equated with ownership of art.
 This industry’s global success has developed hand in hand with city tourism, low budget flights, Air B&B and the impact of the nature of content circulation on the internet.
 The merging of the art-, entertainment and tourism industry is sold as an extension of the boundary of art.
 Strategy 2 produces vast financial profits for large art institutions.
 Works shown in and thus sanctioned by these institutions, in turn, have an increased market value and are consequently also of interest to individual investors / the increasing number of the super-rich.